JohnG1/getting-cleaning-data/README.md

 14. Write out tidy data set in text format to working directory.

 # Steps Necessary to Run Code
-1. Uncomment working directory line at beginning of run_analysis.R code and set working directory to desired location on your drives.
+1. Uncomment working directory line at line 4 of run_analysis.R code and set working directory to desired location on your drives.